kawaharas/CLCL/README.md

 and it enables us to easily port CAVELib application software to HMDs with minor modification to the original source code.

+## Required Hardware

+One of the following hardware:

+- Oculus Rift with Oculus Touch
+- Oculus Rift
+- Oculus Development Kit 2

 ## Required Software / Libraries

 &nbsp; Minimum requirement: